parasaurolophus/go/logging/README.md

     panicAgain is also used to determine whether or not panics in the clean-up or message builder functions cause an abnormal exit.
 [See the documentation for panic() and recover() for more information.]

-func (l *Logger) Enabled(verbosity Verbosity) bool
-    Return true or false depending on whether or not the given verbosity is currently enabled for the given logger.

-func (l *Logger) EnabledContext(ctx context.Context, verbosity Verbosity) bool
-    Return true or false depending on whether or not the given verbosity is currently enabled for the given logger.

 func (l *Logger) Fine(message MessageBuilder, attributes ...any)
     Log at FINE verbosity.